kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 ends in PreBind or Unreserve (see below).

-It then prepares for filtering by converting information stored in various places (node filter in ResourceClass, available resources in ResourceSlices, allocated resources in ResourceClaim statuses, in-flight allocations) into a format that can be used efficiently by Filter.
+It then prepares for filtering by converting information stored in various places (node filter in DeviceClass, available resources in ResourceSlices, allocated resources in ResourceClaim statuses, in-flight allocations) into a format that can be used efficiently by Filter.